lacontrevoie/keycloak-altcha/README.md

 ## Installation

-Compile the JAR and drop it into `your_keycloak_installation/providers`.
+Download the latest JAR from the Releases section of **[our Gitea repository](https://git.lacontrevoie.fr/lacontrevoie/keycloak-altcha/releases)** or compile the JAR, then drop it into `your_keycloak_installation/providers`.

 ### Registration flow